johanlundberg/neo4j-django-tutorial/README.md

     pip install lucene-querybuilder

 # Going forward
 Have a look in the neo4jtut projects generic_settings.py and neo4jclient.py file for some tips on how to I use Neo4j and Django.

+# Pro tips :)
+Some tips when I remember them.

+# IPython
+If you don't use it, start now.
+If you have it installed in your virtualenv the Django shell uses it.
+### Install IPython
+    pip install ipython
+    # In your project directory run
+    python manage.py shell